 Qureco in five steps

-- Start recording — menu bar button or
+- Hit record.
+Menu bar button or

-- Send to Notion — one click to a connected workspace and database
+- Send to Notion.
+One click to a connected workspace and database

 Who Qureco fits